 The Backbone Of The American Justice System

-Rehabilitation, safety and advocacy: exemplary conduct of a noble profession in today’s correctional system.
+Rehabilitation, safety and advocacy are all exemplary traits of a noble professional in today’s correctional system.
 Become an authority in ensuring the safety and welfare of citizens with classes in probation, parole, case management and crisis intervention.
 Our program will prepare you for a career advocating for juveniles to managing criminals and ensure their safety and welfare throughout their path.

 The bachelor’s degree in corrections program focuses on the relationship of the field of corrections to the broader criminal justice system, as well as the evaluation and treatment of offenders in community supervision, custodial and community-based facilities.

 A Strong Academic Foundation

-The major is structured to give our students sufficient background in legal issues, management, history, social work and counseling that effectively augment the knowledge and skills they develop in the criminal justice core curriculum.
-A strong emphasis is placed on providing the latest perspectives on offender reentry, population management strategies, offender motivation, theory and policy that will provide you with the requisite educational foundation to effect positive outcomes in offender management.
+This major is structured to give our students sufficient background in legal issues, management, history, social work and counseling that effectively augment the knowledge and skills they develop in the criminal justice core curriculum.
+A strong emphasis is placed on providing the latest perspectives on offender reentry, population management strategies, offender motivation, theory and policy that will provide you with the requisite educational foundation to influence positive outcomes in offender management.